OpenSourceRaidGuild/website/README.md

 ### `yarn start:dev`

-Runs the dev server on its own
+Runs the dev server on http://localhost:3000/

 ### `yarn start:firestore`

 Starts the firestore emulator on its own
+Data can be viewed and manipulated via the UI at http://localhost:4000/firestore

 ### `yarn storybook`